claytonjwong/reading/README.md

 I learned to solve a Rubik's cube by memorizing the "beginners method", which is basically an algorithmic sequence of deterministic twists-and-turns combined with idempotent loop-invariants used to formulate a bottom-up solution.

+Look at the instructions below and find there's a handful of sequences which can be semantically chunked into a visual right-side of the brain.
+When first learning these sequences, its serial processing of the left-brain, one twist, followed by the next, and so on.
+Once the meaning of that sequence is comprehended and embedded as a chunk of data which can be visualized by the right-brain, then and only then does the sequence flow in effortless harmony.

 * [https://www.rubiks.com/blog/how-to-solve-the-rubiks-cube](https://www.rubiks.com/blog/how-to-solve-the-rubiks-cube)
 * [https://rubiks-cube-solver.com/how-to-solve/](https://rubiks-cube-solver.com/how-to-solve/)